Shaaali/identity-apps/docs/guides/identity-providers/enterprise-login/configure-additional-query-params.md

                   executeStep(2, {
                       authenticatorParams: {
                           common: {
-                              'login_hint_value': emailAddress  // This is where we define the dynamic query param.
+                              'login_hint_value': emailAddress  // This is where we resolve the dynamic query param.
                           }
                       },
                       authenticationOptions: [{